基本概念

 解锁和加锁

 A vehicle is said to be armed when all motors and actuators are powered, and disarmed when nothing is powered.
-There is also a prearmed state when only actuators are powered.
+There is also a prearmed state when only servo actuators are powered, which is primarily used for testing.

 WARNING

-Arming is triggered by default (on Mode 2 transmitters) by holding the RC throttle/yaw stick on the bottom right for one second (to disarm, hold stick on bottom left). 还可以使用遥控上的按钮来配置 PX4 解锁(也可以从地面站发送MAVLink解锁命令)。
+Arming and disarming are triggered by default using RC stick gestures.
+On Mode 2 transmitters you arm by holding the RC throttle/yaw stick on the bottom right for one second, and to disarm you hold the stick on bottom left for one second. 还可以使用遥控上的按钮来配置 PX4 解锁(也可以从地面站发送MAVLink解锁命令)。

 To reduce accidents, vehicles should be armed as little as possible when the vehicle is on the ground.
 By default, vehicles are: